gearglow/ReptiliaWithATwist/The List.md

 _That's one for the pensieve,_ Elysia grinned.

 "Woo, _izorratu,_ now _that's_ an entrance!"
-Izabella said when Robbie faded the music out just before the solo 2 minutes in.
+Izabella said when Robbie faded the music out.
 "You've got _style!_ Potter, right?"

 "That's right," Elysia said with a grin.